 In addition, to improve democracy in Indonesia, it is necessary to reharmonise the relationship between the people and those in power, thereby rebuilding public trust.
 This is motivated by the decline in public trust in the government's performance and related parties.
-The application of deliberative democracy can help rebuild public trust in the government and other related parties.
-This is realised when people feel that the aspirations they have expressed are finally heard, appreciated, and respected.
+The application of deliberative democracy can help rebuild public trust in the government and other related parties.56 This is realised when people feel that the aspirations they have expressed are finally heard, appreciated, and respected.
 The implementation of deliberative democracy reflects that the state is present to listen to and fulfil the needs of the community.
-This is particularly important in Indonesia because trust in the government's performance and other related parties often receives a negative assessment due to acts of corruption, injustice, and other practices that erode public trust.
-This is particularly important in injustice, and other practices that erode public trust.
+This is particularly important in Indonesia because trust in the government's performance and other related parties often receives a negative assessment due to acts of corruption, injustice, and other practices that erode public trust.57